EENCloud/EEN-CLI-Public/README.md

   Enable detailed debug output for troubleshooting.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
+- `-g, --google-sheet`
+  List all sensors in CSV format in Google Sheets.
 - `-H, --header`
   Display column headers in the result.
 - `--id`